wodby/docs/apps/remote-debugging.md

-# Remote debugging with xdebug
+# Remote Debugging with XDebug

 To debug remote instance with <a href="http://xdebug.org/docs/install" target="_blank">xdebug</a> please follow these steps: